 Proper drying is key to keeping a quilt at its best.
 Wet quilts must be handled gently.
 Pulling can break seams and cause damage.
 The quilt will be heavy and should be dried flat.
 To lift the quilt from the tub, use a white sheet to create a sling.
-Allow the excess water to drain then place the quilt on a bed of heavy towels.
+Allow the excess water to drain then place the quilt on a bed of heavy towels placed on a plastic tarp to prevent damage to floors.
 Cover with more towels and roll up to absorb water.
-Move the quilt to another bed of dry towels, spread out flat and allow to dry.
+Move the quilt to another bed of dry towels, spread out flat ,and allow to dry.
 Placing a fan in the room will help to speed the process.

 If you have space, place a sheet on the grass outside and spread out the quilt.
 Cover the quilt with another clean sheet and allow to dry.
 Do not dry in direct sunlight without the top sheet in place or fading can occur.
 Never suspend a wet quilt from a clothesline.
 This causes too much stress on seams and cause tearing and can displace batting.

 If you plan to store a freshly laundered quilt, be certain it is completely dry.
 Allow an extra 24 to 48 hours for drying before storing.
 One of the best ways to store any quilt is lying flat on an extra bed.
 Keeping the quilt flat will eliminate creases and wear on folds.
 Simply cover the quilt with a clean sheet or bedspread.

 If flat is not an option, store the quilt in a cotton or muslin bag or in boxes sold for archival storage.
 These are usually made of acid-free paper and are perfectly safe to use.
 However, if you are concerned about the box getting crushed, purchase a plastic storage box.
 The box must be made of cast polypropylene to be safe for your keepsakes.
 Look for the #5 within the recycling triangle or the letters “PP” to be sure that you have the correct type of box.